pR0Ps/PhotoFloat/README.md

 After it finishes, you will be all set.
 Simply have your web server serve pages out of your web directory.
 You may want to do the scanning step in a cronjob.

+## Notes on Access Control/Security:

+The scanner generates thumbnails for images in the following format: `cache/thumbs/[1st 2 chars of hash]/[rest of hash]_[size][square?].jpg`.

+While this improves caching for user and reduces the space required on the server, it makes denying access to specific image thumbnails very hard (without denying access to all the image thumbnails).

+Since the names are not something easily-guessable (like an auto-incrementing number, for example), the probability of guessing any valid URL is so close to 0 it might as well be a rounding error (`1/(2^160-num_valid_files)`).
+However, since the names are generated from the file contents, this scheme makes it *very* easy to confirm that a specific file exists.
+You simply hash your file in the same way, build a URL using the result, then open it and see if it works.

+For this reason, the option to salt the hashes with random data is available.
+This will prevent anyone without the salt from checking if you're hosting a specific file on your server.

+#### Optional: Getting salty

+The `--salt` switch takes a file as a parameter.
+Then, when hashing the images to generate the filenames, the data from the file is prepended to the image data.

+An example of generating a file with 16 bytes of random data in it, then using that data as the
+salt:

+    $ cd PhotoFloat
+    $ head -c 16 /dev/urandom > .saltfile
+    $ photofloat --salt .saltfile web/albums web/cache

+#### Caveats

+One of the major benefits to using this scheme is not having to generate duplicate images and serve them to the user.
+This only works if the filenames stay consistent.
+The filenames only stay consistent if the salt (or lack thereof) stays consistent.

+For this reason, when adding/removing/changing the salt, it is advised to delete all the `*.json` files in the cache directory before rescanning.
+This will force all the albums to be re-scanned and have new thumbnails (using the new salt) generated.
+Extra images will automatically be cleaned up when scanning completes.

+To be clear, everything will still work if the `*.json` are not deleted first, but not as optimally.

 ## Optional: Server-side Authentication

 The JavaScript application uses a very simple API to determine if a photo can be viewed or not.
 If a